Audience menu for:

 Student Support menu:

 The SIP Team at Harford Community College is committed to promoting the safety, health, and well being of our campus community by providing education, prevention, and intervention services for students.
-By providing a systematic response to students who demonstrate behavior that is distressing, disturbing, or disruptive to themselves or others the SIP Team strives to improve the overall quality of life on campus and to ensure high quality educational experiences, by connecting students to needed resources and recommending interventions or sanctions to address student issues.
+The SIP Team strives to improve the overall quality of life on campus to ensure high quality educational experiences by providing a systematic response to students who are struggling emotionally, personally, or academically or who demonstrate behavior that is distressing, disturbing, or disruptive to themselves or others by connecting students to needed resources and recommending interventions or sanctions to address student issues.

 Call 911 and the Department of Public Safety, 443-412-2272, if the physical safety of a student, yourself, or others is of immediate concern.